Manaslu Circuit Tsum Valley Trek - 21 Days

 Safe drinking water is the most important part of daily life as well for trekking, safe drinking water is available at every lodge and restaurant on a trek to the Manaslu region.
 Three main types of safe drinking water available on the trek, which are fresh from the creek or spring, but one needs to have a good water filter, as Himalayan water contains heavy minerals like iron, magnesium, and bicarbonate.

-Mineral or bottled water is available in every store, shop, and restaurant of the lodge, but can be very expensive as you reach higher areas the price will be almost double what you pay in lower villages.
+Mineral or bottled water is available in every store, shop, and restaurant of the lodge, but it can be very expensive.
+As you reach higher areas, the price will be almost double what you pay in lower villages.
 To be in good shape and healthy and keep fit as per medical advice on high altitude, one needs to consume a minimum of 2 liters per day.
-The best to buy a liter or more from the lodge on a route around local lodges and restaurants, where you will be served boiled and filtered water which is very safe.
+The best to buy a litre or more from the lodge on a route around local lodges and restaurants, where you will be served boiled and filtered very safe water.

-Our first topmost priority is maintaining safeness and security to create an enjoyable holiday for all visitors, booked with High Route Adventure Adventure as well for our field staff, guides, and porters.
-From the moment of the first arrival where you feel safe and get pleased with our dedicated staff and guides.
-In taking off your needs and requirements while in Kathmandu and throughout your adventure around high Himalayan destinations, including the Manaslu trek.
+Our topmost priority is maintaining safeness and security to create an enjoyable holiday for all visitors, booked with High Route Adventure Adventure as well for our field staff, guides, and porters, from the moment of the first arrival where, you will feel safe and pleased with our dedicated staff and guides in taking off your needs and requirements while in Kathmandu and throughout your adventure around high Himalayan destinations, including the Manaslu trek.

 Whether in Kathmandu on tours or up in the mountains, where all clients on every trip of ours feel very secure to enjoy memorable Himalayan holidays with us.